-When you arrive in Honolulu, after getting your luggage at the Baggage Claim Area, please proceed to the curbside to meet your driver/host family.
-For International Arrival, after getting your luggage, please exit to the right, through the Individual Traveler or EXIT 2 as shown in the photo found below.
-This area can be very crowded so look for an orange sign with your name on it.
+When you arrive in Honolulu, after getting your luggage at the Baggage Claim Area, connect to the WiFi and please proceed to the curbside to meet your driver/host family.
+For International Arrival, after going through US Customs and getting your luggage, passengers can exit via EXIT 1 as shown in the photo found below.
+This area can be very crowded so look for a sign with your name on it.
 The person holding the sign is your driver/host family.
 This driver will take you to your Homestay/Accommodations.
-For students staying at apartments/student residence, please contact the reservation line or resident manager.
-The contact information can be found on your accommodation confirmation letter.
+If you cannot locate your driver/host family after waiting for 20 minutes, then please contact the driver or school emergency phone at 808-341-0664.